 We are a Charity and a Limited Company, and are governed by a Council and Executive Board according to our Memorandum of Articles.
 We have individual and Company Members and produce a quarterly printed journal, The Woman Engineer, as well as a monthly e-newsletter.

 WES started life after World War I in 1919 when the pioneering women who worked in engineering and technical roles during the War campaigned to retain these roles when the war ended.
-We are a continually evolving organisation and our plans are described in our Business Plan (PDF).

 - WES - an overview